Veri Logo

 At its root, organic agriculture aims to maintain and improve the health of the environment (the ecosystems where food is grown) and all the living organisms involved in the growth and consumption of these foods.
 (This includes the tiny organisms in the soil and human beings alike) [2].

 With this in mind, there are good reasons to choose organic for health and environmental concerns.
-However, labeling a food “organic” doesn’t simply imply that the product is nutritious or healthy, and the term isn’t regulated by the U.S. Food and Drug Administration (FDA).
+However, labeling a food “organic” doesn’t simply imply that the product is nutritious or healthy, and the U.S. Food and Drug Administration (FDA) doesn't regulate the term.
 Organic foods are also hard to come by in many areas of the U.S., where millions of Americans lack access to fresh produce, organic or not.

-While it may be tempting to think that organic foods are, at the very least, less processed, the truth is that there are plenty of ultra-processed foods that bear the organic stamp but can wreak havoc on your metabolic health.
-Reese’s, for instance, makes an organic peanut butter chocolate cup that has 13 grams of sugar per serving — less than the 22 grams in its non-organic counterpart, but still more than a third of the daily recommended sugar intake [3].
+Reese’s, for instance, makes an organic peanut butter chocolate cup with 13 grams of sugar per serving — less than the 22 grams in its non-organic counterpart but still more than a third of the daily recommended sugar intake [3].
 At the end of the day, candy is candy.
 While an option with lower sugar may be better for you, the candy coming from organic sources doesn’t make it a healthy food.

-While “gluten-free” is a voluntary claim that manufacturers may choose to use in the labeling of their foods, any food product bearing a “gluten-free” claim has to comply with FDA regulations.
+While “gluten-free” is a voluntary claim that manufacturers may choose to use in labeling their foods, any food product bearing a “gluten-free” claim must comply with FDA regulations.
 The label provides consumers with a standardized mechanism for managing their health and dietary intake – particularly those with celiac disease, a chronic immune disorder triggered by the digestion of gluten, a mixture of proteins that are naturally found in certain grains, including wheat, rye, and barley [4].

-Even though gluten-free labeling serves as an essential tool for those who have difficulty digesting gluten, it doesn’t signify a healthy product.
+Even though gluten-free labeling is essential for those who have difficulty digesting gluten, it doesn’t signify a healthy product.
 With more and more people adopting a gluten-free diet even if they don’t have celiac (about 25% of the American population), food brands are taking advantage of the trend and associating a GF label with “healthy” and wheat with “unhealthy” [5].

 Despite this, gluten-free alternatives to common foods like bread and crackers are often less healthy from a metabolic perspective.
 That’s because gluten tends to be replaced by processed carbs (like tapioca flour and white rice flour) that have a high glycemic index, which can result in bigger glucose spikes — meaning that it’s not necessarily a healthier option for people who don’t have celiac disease.